-Environmental Feature FortisBC PMP Protection Strategy/Procedure Protection of Food Intended for Human Consumption Wood preservative applications are generally not made in close proximity to areas where food for human consumption is found or grown (e.g., fruit trees, berries or vegetable gardens).
+Protection of Food Intended for Human Consumption [IPMR Section 58(3)(b)(iii)] Wood preservative applications are generally not made near areas where food for human consumption is found or grown (e.g., fruit trees, berries or vegetable gardens).
 Where wood preservative use occurs near these areas, applicators will use extreme caution.
-In addition, preparation of below ground pole bandages, and cleaning, fueling and refilling of equipment will not be undertaken within 10 meters of any food used for human consumption.
+In addition, preparation of below ground pole bandages, and cleaning, fueling and refilling of equipment will not be undertaken within 10-meters of any food used for human consumption.
 Research has shown that there is minimal leaching of wood preservative pesticides into surrounding soil or water.
 Treatment is never undertaken in standing water, such as cranberry bogs.
-In the vicinity of certified organic farms, it is the responsibility of the grower to maintain appropriate buffers between their organic crops and power poles.
-As recommended by the Certified Organic Associations of BC (Standard #3, Land and Resource Management), buffer strips 8 meters wide (containing a hedge row or trap crop where feasible) must be located between certified organic crops and the wood pole.
+Near certified organic farms, it is the responsibility of the grower to maintain appropriate buffers between their organic crops and power poles.
+As recommended by the Certified Organic Associations of BC (Standard 3, Land and Resource Management), buffer strips 8 meters wide (containing a hedge row or trap crop where feasible) must be located between certified organic crops and wood poles.
 Monitoring Weather Conditions There is no need to monitor or record the weather for the Wood Pole Test & Treat Program because treatments are done below ground or restricted to within the wood pole itself.
-Procedures for Pre- Treatment Inspections and Identifying Treatment Area Boundaries • Since the treatment area is the pole itself, not a land area, there is no pre-treatment inspection for identifying treatment area boundaries.
+Procedures for Pre- Treatment Inspections and Identifying Treatment Area Boundaries Since the treatment area is the pole itself, not a land area, there is no pre-treatment inspection for identifying treatment area boundaries.
 However, NTZs are maintained around bodies of water and wells.
-Private & Public Property In areas that are environmentally sensitive, such as adjacent to parks, schools, daycare centers, lawns, landscaped areas, flowerbeds or domestic animals on agricultural lands, the groundline bandage will be covered to prevent accidental exposure.
-This is accomplished by using a pole bandage seal, which is an enamel covered aluminum sheet which is secured to the pole with aluminum galvanized nails and covers the above-ground portion of the ground line bandage.
+Private & Public Property In sensitive areas, such as adjacent to parks, schools, daycare centers, lawns, landscaped areas, flowerbeds or domestic animals on agricultural lands, the groundline bandage will be covered to prevent accidental exposure.
+This is accomplished by using a pole bandage seal, which is an enamel covered aluminum sheet which is secured to the pole with aluminum galvanized nails and covers the aboveground portion of the ground line bandage.
 It is the policy of FortisBC to ensure that the area directly adjacent to the wood pole receiving treatment is left in the same condition as before treatment, on both private and public property.
-Treatment notices will be posted at locations that meet regulatory requirements